nylas/nylas-mail/README.md

 - [Participants Display](https://github.com/kbruccoleri/nylas-participants-display)
 - [GitHub](https://github.com/ForbesLindesay/N1-GitHub)

-When you install packages, they're moved to ~/.nylas-mail/packages, and N1 runs apm install on the command line to fetch dependencies listed in the package's package.json
+When you install packages, they're moved to ~/.nylas-mail/packages, and Nylas Mail runs apm install on the command line to fetch dependencies listed in the package's package.json

 ## Building the docs